Serp1co/j17-coding-exercises-1/README.md

 3. **Collecting into Different Data Structures**
    - Given a list of strings, collect subsets into a `List`, `Set`, or other collections based on certain conditions (e.g., string length, starting character).
+3.bis **Collecting into Map**
+   - Given a list of strings, collect a subsets into a `Map` based on multiple starting characters.

 4. **Grouping and Partitioning**
    - Given a list of objects (e.g., employees), group them by a specific field (e.g., department) and compute statistics (like counts or averages).
 Also, partition them into two categories based on a condition.